 The IT Operations Management Paradigm Shift

 According to ITIL (IT Infrastructure Library), “the objective of IT Operations Management is to monitor and control IT infrastructure and services.
-It executes on day-to-day routine tasks related to the operation of infrastructure components and applications.
+It executes day-to-day routine tasks related to the operation of infrastructure components and applications.
 It is responsible for managing the capacity, performance, and availability of all the components in an organization's IT ecosystem.”
 While this is a good definition, it is a little deprecated.
-The role of IT operations had significantly evolved from simply being experts in technology to being experts in value creation specially in this time of crisis.
-As such, we need to re-tool, re-invent, and re-purpose ourselves to stay relevant and be at the forefront of today’s service value system; to co-create value within the organizations we belong to amidst this trying time.
+IT operations' role had significantly evolved from simply being experts in technology to being experts in value creation, especially in this time of crisis.
+As such, we need to re-tool, re-invent, and re-purpose ourselves to stay relevant and be at the forefront of today’s service value system, to co-create value within the organizations we belong to amidst this trying time.

 Act fast and deliver fast.
 Fast IT is the new norm.
-Leverage strategic speed (i.e. clarity, unity, and agility) is key.
-Those IT departments who were able to enable their businesses and organizations to telework without impacting their capability to serve their customers are now heralded as heroes.
+Leverage strategic speed (i.e., clarity, unity, and agility) is key.
+Those IT departments who could enable their businesses and organizations to telework without impacting their ability to serve their customers are now heralded, heroes.

 Business and not IT must be the end-goal of any technological and digitization efforts.
 Don’t implement technology for the sake of technology.
 Technology is a means toward a business end.

 Customer-centric IT is the secret sauce to value creation -- with collaboration, co-design, co-enablement, and cultural considerations as main ingredients.
 Work and collaborate diligently with your users and customers.
-Listening and understanding their requirements will better improve your hit rate in delivering quality IT services and co-creating value to your organization.
+Listening and understanding their requirements will improve your hit rate in delivering quality IT services and co-creating value to your organization.